 Oxycodone is one of a number of prescription opioid pain relievers associated with the current epidemic of drug overdoses.
-In 2018, this epidemic killed 70 percent of the more than 67,000 deaths from drug overdoses.
+In 2018, this epidemic killed 70% of the more than 67,000 deaths from drug overdoses.
 Raising awareness about what to look for in oxycodone addiction is a critical step in regaining control and reducing the number of deaths.
-Learn more about what an oxycodone addiction can look like in your loved ones and reach out for help from an addiction treatment center today.
+Learn more about oxycodone addiction treatment by reaching out for help from an addiction treatment center today.
+Call for more information.

 What Is Oxycodone?